 Line Spacing: Single-spaced

 Applicants are to ensure headings are included as outlined above and that page limitations are respected.

-A completed Common CV must be created (and/or updated) in the Canadian Common CV system for the applicant and their supervisor(s) as part of the NBHRF Master’s Studentship application process.
+A completed Canadian Common CV must be created (and/or updated) in the Canadian Common CV system for the applicant and their supervisor(s) as part of the NBHRF Master’s Studentship application process.
 Using the CV Funding option, select Funding Source NBHRF, and then select CV Type NBHRF Template.
-A CCV can be uploaded as a document through the "Browse" button on your application.
+A CCV can be uploaded as a document through the “Choose Files” button on your application.

 Please note that a “Draft” CCV will not be accepted as part of your application.
 Please ensure that you